Red Sox rally in 9th, on brink of clinching wild-card berth

 Boston is tied with the Yankees for the top AL wild card entering the final day of the regular season.
 The Red Sox will send ace Chris Sale to the mound Sunday needing a victory to punch a playoff ticket.
 If they win, they’ll host Tuesday’s wild-card game regardless of New York’s outcome because Boston won the season series 10-9.

+“We know what that means if we win,” Boston manager Alex Cora said.

 If the Red Sox lose Sunday, they will still be assured entry into a tiebreaker game Monday.
-The Red Sox are a game ahead of Toronto and 1 1/2 clear of Seattle, with the Mariners set to play the Angels on Saturday night.
+The Red Sox are a game ahead of Toronto and Seattle.

-Tanner Houck pitched five perfect innings, striking out eight, but Washington tied the game at 1 in the eighth inning on Juan Soto’s long, bases-loaded sacrifice fly to center off Austin Davis (1-2).
+Tanner Houck pitched five perfect innings, striking out eight, but Washington tied it at 1 in the eighth inning on Juan Soto’s long, bases-loaded sacrifice fly to center off Austin Davis (1-2).

 J.D.
 Martinez led off the ninth with a walk for Boston, and Vázquez drilled a ball to right off closer Tanner Rainey (1-3) that easily scored pinch-runner José Iglesias for a 2-1 lead with two outs.
 Travis Shaw singled to drive in Vázquez, then Kiké Hernández homered into the Boston bullpen against Mason Thompson to push the lead to 5-1.